 Saluda Shoals Park

-This park provides an outdoor experience that your little ones are sure to enjoy and it’s beautiful outdoors playground has recently undergone some massive reconstruction to ensure that children of all abilities are able to have fun and enjoy the outdoors equally.
-They now have a wheelchair accessible glider, interactive music area, various slides, a platform swing, a restroom designed to address the needs of children and adults with physical disabilities, and so much more!
+This park provides an outdoor experience at Leo’s Landing that your little ones are sure to enjoy and it’s beautiful outdoor playground is designed so that children of all abilities are able to have fun and enjoy the outdoors equally.
+They have a wheelchair-accessible glider, interactive music area, various slides, a platform swing, a restroom designed to address the needs of children and adults with physical disabilities, and so much more!

 One of our kiddos favorite things about this park is the splash pad!
-During the warm months (April through September) they can enjoy this water wonderland for only $3 from 9:00am to 8:00pm Monday – Sunday.
+During the warm months (April through September) they can enjoy this water wonderland for only $3.
 (Note: Splash pads are always a hit with our ASD son and there are plenty of them around the midlands!
 Check out our list here)

 Location: 5605 Bush River Rd., Columbia, SC 29212

-For more information you can call Mark Baker at 803-213-2051 or click the link above for their website.
+For more information, click the link above for their website.

 The Miracle League of Columbia